m-hogue/nifi-grpc-server/README.md

      - remote port: Ensure that the port is the same as set here: https://github.com/m-hogue/nifi-grpc-server/blob/master/src/main/java/org/mikeyo/NifiFlowFileServer.java#L18

 4. Configure the `GenerateFlowFile` processor to generate an abitrarily sized file at an arbitrary interval.
 I chose 30B @ every 5 seconds.
-5. Run the gRPC server main method in your IDE: https://github.com/m-hogue/nifi-grpc-server/blob/master/src/main/java/org/mikeyo/NifiFlowFileServer.java
+5. Run the gRPC server main method in your IDE: https://github.com/m-hogue/nifi-grpc-server/blob/master/src/main/java/org/mikeyo/NifiFlowFileServer.java or run 'mvn exec:java'
 6. Enable both the `GenerateFlowFile` and `InvokeGRPC` processors.
 You should see the server log a message roughly every 5 seconds once the generated flow file has made it through the flow.